 Following is a description of the valuation methodologies used for investments measured at fair value.
-There have been no changes in the methodologies used at September 30, 2014 and 2013.
+There have been no changes in the methodologies used at September 30, 2015 and 2014.

-U.S., local government and agency securities - Valued at fair value using the closing price reported on the active market on which the individual securities are traded.
+U.S. government and agency securities - SEI Daily Income Fund is valued at fair value using the closing price reported on the active market on which the individual securities are traded.
+The fund invests exclusively in U.S. Treasuries and is categorized as Level 1 in the fair value hierarchy.
 Callable agency issued debt securities are valued by benchmarking model-derived prices to quoted market prices and trade data for identical or comparable securities.
 Callable agency issued debt securities and mortgage pass-through certificates are generally categorized in Level 2 of the fair value hierarchy.